Compulsory sex and LGBT+ education sparks religious backlash in UK

 “There should be no get out clause for any learning community around the inclusion of LGBT+ identities and the teaching and celebration of same-sex families,” he said.

-The new education guidelines will also see children aged 11 and older being taught about the harm caused by female genital mutilation (FGM), as well as grooming, forced marriage, domestic abuse and “honour-based abuse.”
+The new education guidelines will also see children aged 11 and older being taught about the harm caused by female genital mutilation (FGM), as well as grooming, forced marriage, domestic abuse and “honor-based abuse”.

 “We know that FGM can have a catastrophic effect on the lives of those affected, causing life-long physical and psychological damage.
 Everyone must do all they can to protect women and girls from this extreme form of gendered violence,” Hinds said.